Hi there!

 Now, here are the things in Seward you need to know about!

-1. Exit Glacier (shuttle or taxi)
+1. Exit Glacier (shuttle or taxi or tour)

 Exit Glacier is the glacier you can see in Kenai Fjords National Park from land on your own.